GMSanjey/FriskOCR/README.md

 - **launcher_to_exe.py**: Utility script that converts launcher.py to executable format
 - **setup.iss**: InnoSetup script file for creating installation package
 - **icon.ico**: Application icon file
-- **FriskOCR.exe**: Executable application file
+- **FriskOCR.exe**: Setup file for the application

 ## Usage

-Download and run the installer to get started with FriskOCR.
+Download and run the FriskOCR.exe to get started with FriskOCR.
 After installation, launch the application to begin extracting text from your images.

-## Development

-If you're interested in modifying the application, start by examining main.py which contains the core logic.